What Is the Difference Between a Personal Injury vs Bodily Injury?

 An injured party must prove several elements of negligence in a personal injury case:

-• That the at-fault party failed in meeting the owed duty of care
+- That the at-fault party failed to meet the owed duty of care

-Duties of care vary under various circumstances, but people have an obligation to do everything they can to avoid harming others.
+Duties of care vary under various circumstances, but people must do everything they can to avoid harming others.
 Business owners have a responsibility to keep customers safe by clearing floors of spills and debris.
 Physicians have a professional responsibility to run proper tests and exams to accurately diagnose their patients as quickly as possible.

 Compensation